jsksjs/flow_insert/README.md

-Tools for insertions into an ecological database.
+These import tools insert new images into an ecological database on an automated basis through Cron.